Matthew Spoors

-Matthew Spoors (born 6 May 1999) is a cricketer who plays for the Canada national team.
+Matthew Spoors (born 6 May 1999) is a Canadian-Australian cricketer who played for the Canada national cricket team.
 He made his international debut for Canada in February 2022, and made the highest score in a Twenty20 International (T20I) match for a player on his debut.

 Career

 Born in Australia to an Australian father and a Canadian mother, Spoors qualified to play for Canada as a dual citizen.
-He was awarded with a rookie contract with Western Australia ahead of the 2017/18 season, and he also represented the Australia national under-19 cricket team.
+He was awarded with a rookie contract with Western Australia ahead of the 2017/18 season whilst still finishing school at Hale School, and also represented the Australia national under-19 cricket team.

 In February 2022, he was named in Canada's T20I squad for the 2022 ICC Men's T20 World Cup Global Qualifier A tournament in Oman.
-He made his T20I debut on 18 February 2022, for Canada against the Philippines.
-In the match he scored his first century in T20I cricket, with an unbeaten 108 runs.
-It was the highest individual total made by a cricketer on his T20I debut.
+He made his T20I debut on 18 February 2022, against the Philippines.
+In the match, he scored an unbeaten 108, his first century in T20I cricket.
+It was the highest individual total made by a cricketer on T20I debut.

 In July 2022, Spoors was named in Canada's squad for the 2022 Canada Cricket World Cup Challenge League A tournament.
 He made his List A debut on 27 July 2022, for Canada against Denmark.

+In March 2023, he was named in Canada's squad for the 2023 Cricket World Cup Qualifier Play-off.
+He made his One Day International (ODI) debut on 27 March 2023, for Canada, against Jersey in that tournament.